michaelmackenzie/Multilepton_Analysis/README.md

 Analysis work using the MultileptonAnalyzer as well as the ZTauTauAnalyzer.
 See the NWU BLT Analyzers for more information on the creation and format of these trees.

+## Overview of the analysis tools/strategies
+This assumes ntuples have been created using a BLT based analyzer for Monte Carlo and data samples.
+Currently, this workflow assumes all samples are for 2016.

+The first step in the workflow is creating sparse trees and sets of histograms for specific analysis selections.
+This is done using a *HistMaker* type object.
+This object is a TSelector that processes each event in the given trees.
+Along with the histograms, the HistMaker will store the event count histogram that is used for normalization of Monte Carlo samples.
+The histograms are created with ranges and binnings such that they should only need to be created once, and all future plots can be made using these generated histograms.

+The next step is typically creating plots using these histograms, where the contribution from each distinct process is of interest.
+This involves applying normalization and cross-section scales to each individual histogram.
+One is also often interested in combing different samples together into a single contribution (such as all top related backgrounds).
+This is done using the *DataPlotter* object, which takes in a *DataCard* that gives the sample histogram file, the normalization, the plotting label, and a few flags such as whether or not the sample is real data.
+This object then will create plots based on the histogram set (which usually differ by different physics selections), optionally printing them to disk.

+One can also use sparse trees created by the HistMaker to train MVAs to separate events of interest from backgrounds.
+This is done using the ROOT TMVA package, where the trainings take place in scripts named *TrkQual*.
+The results of these trainings can then be passed to the HistMaker to apply to events or passed to a script to add branches with the evaluation of these MVAs.
+The DataPlotter can then make approximate CDF and significicance plots for the MVA score distributions.

 ## Directories
 ### rootScripts
 Contains ROOT scripts to process the analyzer produced ntuples